The Galvanizing Process

 (Photo Credit: New York State Thruway Authority)

 Galvanized reinforcing steel is bare reinforcing steel coated with a protective layer of zinc metal.
-The zinc coating serves as a barrier to corrosive elements that the rebar is exposed to when embedded in concrete.
-In addition to the barrier protection that the zinc provides, it also provides a level of cathodic protection where the zinc will preferentially corrode when in contact with bare steel (e.g. a void on the surface of the galvanized rebar will be protected by the surrounding zinc.)
-Galvanized coatings also possess other favorable corrosion characteristics when embedded in concrete, making it an effective coating material for corrosion resistance.
+As concrete is porous, the zinc coating serves as a barrier to corrosive elements that migrate to the rebar when embedded in concrete.
+In addition to the barrier protection that the zinc provides, it also provides cathodic protection where the zinc will preferentially corrode to protect the steel.
+These two methods of corrosion protection, barrier and cathodic, extend the life of the steel rebar and of the reinforced concrete structure.

 The figure left is a photo micrograph of a galvanized steel coating cross-section and shows a typical coating microstructure consisting of three alloy layers and a layer of pure metallic zinc.